Gynecologic Cancer Patient Resources

 The Gynecologic Cancer Center at the Orlando Health Cancer Institute strives to give you all the support you need as you receive treatment.
 As part of this, we provide the following support services and resources.
 These services can help you participate in your care and improve your quality of life.

-For more than 30 years, the Cancer Support Community has been dedicated to providing support, education and hope to those impacted by cancer.
+For more than 30 years, the Integrative Medicine program has been dedicated to providing support, education and hope to those impacted by cancer.
 Orlando Health provides this program for everyone affected by cancer in the Central Florida area.

-The Cancer Support Community’s goals perfectly complement Orlando Health’s goals: To ensure that all people impacted by cancer are empowered by knowledge, strengthened by action and sustained by community.
+The Integrative Medicine program’s goals perfectly complement Orlando Health’s goals: To ensure that all people impacted by cancer are empowered by knowledge, strengthened by action and sustained by community.
 The program addresses the social and emotional health of patients of all ages at any point in their cancer journey to ensure no one has to face cancer alone.
 It offers a network of personalized services and education at no charge to all affected by cancer.

 Genetics play a major role in 5-10% of all cancers, according to the National Cancer Institute.
 The Genetic Counseling Program at the Orlando Health Cancer Institute is dedicated to helping you and your family learn about your potential risk for a hereditary form of cancer so you can make informed decisions about your healthcare.